XimeraProject/ximeraExamples/README.md

         - (Additional Testing Feature).tex (e.g. nesting.tex or numbering.tex in the problem folder)
 - testGroups
     - (Group By Type) folder. (e.g. ''environments'' or ''authorTools'' folders)
-        - Each folder contains a test xourse that loads the activities from all relevant folders in the testFiles folder.
+        - Each folder contains a test xourse that loads the relevant activities from the testFile folder.
 - untestedDTX
     - depreciated folder
         - (dtxFileName)Test.tex files for dtx files that contain only content that